Multan International Airport: Car

-Multan International Airport is situated in the well populated area of cantonment and it is easily accessible through Airport Road by using Jamil Abad Road from any part of the city.
-There is a drop off lane at the front of the terminal as well as a wide car parking area which can accommodate more than 400 vehicles.
+Multan International Airport is situated in the well populated area of Multan Cantonment and it is easily accessible through Airport Road by using Jamil Abad Road from any part of the city.
+There is a dropoff lane at the front of the terminal as well as a wide car parking area which can accommodate more than 400 vehicles.

 Taxi

 Metro Radio Cab Services provides service directly from the airport and their counter is situated at the landside of the terminal to book the cab.

-Private Rent A Car facilities are also available at the airport.
+Private rental car facilities are also available at the airport.

 Rickshaw

-There are also a number of traditional auto-rickshaws available at the airport parking area and entrance which are quite popular to travel short distances within the city.
+Traditional auto-rickshaws are also available at the airport parking area and entrance which are quite popular to travel short distances within the city.

 Train

 Multan Cantonment railway station is the nearest railway station, less than 3 km away from the airport to get the railway connections to other parts of the country.